Ethiraric/ircbot/README.md

 ## Installing

 ### Prerequisites
-In order to compile the current AI, you need to have installed sqlite3, zlib, libcurl, libcrypto and libssl.
+In order to compile the current AI, you need to have installed `sqlite3`, `zlib`, `libcurl`, `libcrypto` and `libssl`.
 A youtube API key is also required.
-If you don't have one, you may comment the whole file `AI/src/youtube_title.c` leaving just youtube_title() return NULL.
+If you don't have one, you may comment the whole file `AI/src/youtube_title.c` leaving just `youtube_title()` return `NULL`.
 It won't break the AI, you will just be unable to retrieve the songs' titles.

 ### Compiling
 Run:

     git clone https://github.com/Ethiraric/ircbot.git
     cd ircbot
     git submodule update --init
     make

 This will compile both the AI and the main executable.
 You can use `make AI` to compile only the AI, or `make IRCbot` to compile the main executable.
 Other Makefile rules are also available: `clean` will remove all object files, `fclean` will remove object files and the executables/libraries, `re` will run `fclean` then `all`.